mbbroberg/mbbroberg.github.io/content/_index.md

 layout: page
 ---

 ## Hey 👋.
 I'm Matt.

 I love connecting with technology communities to develop products and build out operational systems that inspire open source adoption.
+I also love learning to lead with openness, honesty, and by buildling inspiring systems.

+### Teams I've managed:

+* The product management team in Target's Infrastructure team, dedicated to Production Engineering
+* The product, program, and content teams behind Red Hat's digital communities, including [Opensource.com](https://opensource.com)
+* The community and marketing teams at Sensu, from series seed to A
+* A DevRel/product owner team at Intel managing open source projects, including [Snap](https://github.com/intelsdi-x/snap/)

 ### Communities I'm a part of: